-Figure 35.
+Fig. 36.
 A schematic drawing illustrating the question of the nature of the electroweak phase transition.
 Left: Our current knowledge of the Higgs potential.
 Right: Based on our current knowledge, we could not distinguish the SM Mexican Hat potential from an alternative one with more wiggles.

-Higgs coupling measurements at the CEPC thus offer an ideal way of testing this type of 1381 models, which is very important for making robust arguments on the naturalness problem.
-1382 As an example, we consider a scalar top partner φ_t with its only interaction to the SM fields 1383 given by $H^{\dagger}H\phi_t^{\dagger}\phi_t$ [111, 114].
-This interaction contributes to the Higgs propagator at oneloop level, and induces a universal shift to all Higgs couplings.
-The precise measurement 1385 of the inclusive HZ cross section imposes a strong constraint on κ_Z and provides the best 1386 reach on the mass of the top partner, m{φ} .
-As we can see from the left panel of Fig. 34, the CEPC will be able to probe m{φ} up to around 700 GeV, giving an non-trivial test of 1388 naturalness even in this very difficult scenario.
-A more concrete model is the so-called 1389 "folded SUSY", in which the top partners are scalars analogous to the stops in SUSY.
-The projected constraints in the folded stop mass plane is shown on in the right panel of Fig. 34, 1391 which are at least around 350 GeV for both stops.
-1392
+we consider a scalar top partner $\phi_t$ with its only interaction to the SM fields given by $H^{\dagger}H\phi_t^{\dagger}\phi_t$ [118, 121].
+This interaction contributes to the Higgs propagator at one-loop level, and induces a universal shift to all Higgs couplings.
+The precise measurement of the inclusive HZ cross section imposes a strong constraint on $\kappa_Z$ and provides the best reach on the mass of the top partner, $m{\phi}$ .
+As we can see from the left panel of Fig. 35, the CEPC will be able to probe $m{\phi}$ up to around 700 GeV, giving an non-trivial test of naturalness even in this very difficult scenario.
+A more concrete model is the so-called "folded SUSY", in which the top partners are scalars analogous to the stops in SUSY.
+The projected constraints in the folded stop mass plane is shown on in the right panel of Fig. 35, which are at least around 350 GeV for both stops.

-Electroweak phase transition
+9.2 Electroweak phase transition

 The measurement of the properties of the Higgs boson at the LHC has been consistent with the SM so far.
 At the same time, the nature of the electroweak phase transition remains unknown.
 While we have a very good knowledge of the sizes of the electroweak VEV and the Higgs mass, they only allows us to uncover a small region of the Higgs potential near the vacuum, and the global picture of the Higgs potential is largely undetermined.
-This is shown schematically in Fig 35.
+This is shown schematically in Fig 36.
 The remaining region of the Higgs potential is difficult to probe, even with an upgraded LHC.
 Meanwhile, it has important consequences on the early universe cosmology and the understanding of our observable world.
 For example, it is crucial in determining whether the electroweak phase transition is of first order or second one.
-The nature of the electroweak phase transition can also be relevant for the matter anti-matter asymmetry in the Universe, as a large class of models of baryogenesis rely on a first order electroweak phase transition.
+The nature of the electroweak phase transition can also be relevant for the matter antimatter asymmetry in the Universe, as a large class of models of baryogenesis rely on a first order electroweak phase transition.
 The CEPC has the capability of probing many of these models and potentially revealing the nature of the electroweak phase transition and the origin of baryogenesis.